vtex/cli-plugin-url/README.md

 ## `vtex url`

-Prints base URL for current account, workspace and environment
+Prints the base URL for the current [93maccount[39m, [93mworkspace[39m and [93menvironment[39m

 ```
 USAGE